-As shown in Figure 7-37-4, the City falls into two tracts: Low and Moderate Resource.
+As shown in Figure 7-4, the City falls into two tracts: Low and Moderate Resource.
 The majority of the City, including the downtown area and most of the residentially zoned developed areas of the City are within the moderate resource tract.
-The areas of the City in the low resource tract are located to the East of U.S. hHighway 101 and Northcrest Drive (Census Tracts 1.02 and 1.04), and to thein the northwest west of the City portion of Census Tract 1.01.
-Areas East of U.S. Highway 101 and Northcrest Drive in City limits (in Census Tracts 1.02 and 1.04) are not residentially developed contain very limited residential development, and are primarily zoned for General Commercial and Public Facility uses, and extends into the County's public lands.
-None of these characteristics are conducive to opportunity, but a As the Inventory of Vacant Land (Table 6-3) indicates, the City has not identified any parcels for residential development within the area to the east of U.S. Highway 101 and Northcrest Drive (Census Tracts 1.02 and 1.04), and thus does not perceive this area of low resource as an impact to City residents.
-The City has planned for residential development in the area designated as Low Resource within
+The areas of the City in the low resource tract are located to the East of U.S. Highway 101 and Northcrest Drive (Census Tracts 1.02 and 1.04), and in the northwest portion of Census Tract 1.01.
+Areas East of U.S. Highway 101 and Northcrest Drive in City limits (in Census Tracts 1.02 and 1.04) contain very limited residential development and are primarily zoned for General Commercial and Public Facility uses.
+As the Inventory of Vacant Land (Table 6-3) indicates, the City has not identified any parcels for residential development within the area to the east of U.S. Highway 101 and Northcrest Drive (Census Tracts 1.02 and 1.04).
+The City has planned for residential development in the area designated as Low Resource within Census Tract 1.01, including for moderate and above-moderate housing (Figure 6-1 and Table 6-3).
+This is also the area that a 100 percent affordable housing project was recently approved by the Planning Commission in October 2023 (SSF Batter Point

-Census Tract 1.01, including for moderate and above-moderate housing (Figure 6-1 and Table 6-3).
-This is also the area that a 100 percent affordable housing project was recently approved by the Planning Commission in October 2023 (SSF Batter Point LP Project, Application No. AR23-12, APNs 118-440-021 and -022).
+LP Project, Application No. AR23-12, APNs 118-440-021 and -022).
 The project is projected to be constructed in the current planning period (by 2030) and would result in the City exceeding its lower RHNA allocation by 101 units.
 The project will be assisted through a variety of Federal and State funding sources and is proposed in an area of the City near other subsidized housing projects that have been developed in the R-3 zone and Census Tract 1.01.
 Although this area is designated as Low Resource, the TCAC/HCD Opportunity Area Maps identify the area as having high positive education outcomes (0.75-1.00; Figure 7-9), higher proximity to jobs (60-80; Figure 7-10), and high positive environmental outcomes (0.75-1.00; Figure 7-11).
 Additionally, this is a desirable residentially zoned area of Census Tract 1.01 near schools and transit facilities, as well as being within walking or biking distance of parks, the coastline, and the City's downtown.
 Program P-16 identifies the capital improvements that the City is pursuing in Census Tract 1.01 during the current planning period that will improve services, amenities, and infrastructure for the existing and potential future residential development in this area.
 This includes, but is not limited to, the Beach Front Park Improvement Project, Crescent City Cultural Gateway and Beautification Project, Front Street Storm Drain Project, and Sunset Circle Multi-Use Trail Project.
 As indicated in Program P-16, the City estimates that approximately 85 percent of these projects will be completed within the current planning period (by 2030).

-Further exploration of the City's demographics, using Census Tract block group data, does not confirmindicate that there is obvious segregation within the City and its Sphere of Influence, and there are data limitations that prevent accurate analysis of this fact.
-The American Community Survey (ACS) 2019 5 year estimates, estimate the poverty rate in the City is 26.8 percent.
-This number is higher than the California State average of 17.2 percent in 2019.
+Further exploration of the City's demographics using Census Tract data, does not indicate that there is obvious segregation within the City and its Sphere of Influence.
 As indicated in Table 7-5, the percent of households with low to moderate annual income in the Census Tracts encompassing the City and its Sphere of Influence is relatively similar (range of 36-44 percent) as is the percentage of non-white households.